Your Ultimate Guide to the 2020 Honolulu Festival

 Arrive early, and bring lawn chairs and mats to claim your spot along Kalākaua Avenue for the parade.
 Remember to also pack snacks and water.
-The opening performance begins at 4 p.m., with the parade in full swing by 4:30.
+The opening performance begins at 4 p.m.
 Stay in Waikīkī for the fireworks show to follow (if you skip the parade, plan to arrive early for that too).

 For more information, visit honolulufestival.com.